MhmdAtout/maze-game/README.md

 # Maze Game
 ### Project Description
-- This project use the basics of java script to apply DOM
+- This project uses the basics of java script to apply DOM

 ### Languages
 - HTML